mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 It's taken me almost a decade to get to this place.
 Lots of small steps.
 Besides, you know how much procrastination you can fit into ten years?
 Probably almost five whole Ken Burns series worth!
 Plus, I didn't have anyone to follow.
 That's how it had to be though.
 I had to do it for myself.

-My projects exploring sexuality also certainly had role too.
+My projects exploring sexuality also certainly had a role too.
 They were almost forcing functions.
 The first one for example just tasked me to write anything about sexuality.
 Later ones introduced new personal challenges while letting me express and explore my ideas.

 Looking back, the biggest thing I've come to understand is how masculine cliches hurt everyone.
 Both women and men.
 And we don't talk about the male side enough.
 How much is lost by reducing male emotion to a small set of simple states: happy, angry, drunk, horny, ...?
 By reducing male motivations to generic terms such as power, honor, or respect?
 By reducing male sexuality to purely physical terms?